Meet the cast of Honour - TheNewsTrace

 Who’s DCI Caroline Goode?
 The actual-life former Scotland Yard detective who investigated the homicide of Banaz Mahmod, and who was awarded a Queen’s Police Medal for her efforts.

-Banaz (seen briefly police interview clips, and performed by Buket Komur) was killed in 2006 on the orders of her father and uncle after she left an abusive relationship to be with one other man.
+Banaz (seen in brief police interview clips, and performed by Buket Komur) was killed in 2006 on the orders of her father and uncle after she left an abusive relationship to be with one other man.

 The place have I seen Keeley Hawes?
-Hawes first got here to our consideration in the likes of Tipping the Velvet and Spooks, and has gone on to star in (and sometimes headline) tasks as diverse as Ashes to Ashes (as Alex Drake), ITV’s The Durrells, Line of Responsibility (as Lindsay), and the record-breaking BBC thriller Bodyguard.
+Hawes first got here to our consideration in the likes of Tipping the Velvet and Spooks, and has gone on to star in (and sometimes headline) initiatives as diverse as Ashes to Ashes (as Alex Drake), ITV’s The Durrells, Line of Obligation (as Lindsay), and the record-breaking BBC thriller Bodyguard.

 Rhianne Barreto performs Bekhal

 Who’s Bekhal?
-The older sister of Banaz Mahmod, Bekhal ran away from the household residence previous to her sister’s dying.
+The older sister of Banaz Mahmod, Bekhal ran away from the household residence previous to her sister’s loss of life.
 She testified for the prosecution throughout the trial associated to Banaz’s homicide.

 The place have I seen Rhianne Barreto earlier than?
-Barreto is finest recognized for taking part in Sophie in the first season of Amazon Prime Video’s Hanna.
-She’s additionally starred in the TV sequence Dixi, and extra just lately in Isolation Tales and Day by Day.
+Barreto is finest recognized for enjoying Sophie in the first season of Amazon Prime Video’s Hanna.
+She’s additionally starred in the TV collection Dixi, and extra lately in Isolation Tales and Day by Day.

 Mark Stanley performs DS Andy Craig